-In short, the job of an MP is to make laws, facilitate public involvement by “providing a national forum for public consideration of issues”, and oversee the work of the executive, such as cabinet ministers.
+The job of MPs is, in short, to make laws, enable public involvement by “providing a national forum for public consideration of issues”, and oversee the work of the executive, such as cabinet ministers.

-Ministers are accountable, collectively and individually, to parliament and have “to provide parliament with full and regular reports concerning matters under their control”, according to the constitution.
+Ministers are accountable, collectively and individually, to parliament.
+They have to “provide parliament with full and regular reports concerning matters under their control”, according to the constitution.

 When they are in parliament MPs attend:

 - Plenary groups.
-All the members of a house, either the national assembly or the NCOP, meet in one group, and then recommendations made by committees are debated by the house and final decisions taken.
+All the members of a house, either the National Assembly or the NCOP, meet in one group.
+They debate recommendations made by committees and take final decisions.

 - Joint sittings.
-Both the national assembly and NCOP meet in one group, such as when the president gives the State of the Nation Address, or the finance minister presents the budget.
+Members of both the National Assembly and NCOP meet in one group for proceedings such as the president’s State of the Nation Address and the finance minister’s budget presentation.

 - Committee meetings.
-There are more than 50 different committees.
+There are 40 different committees.

 Committees – parliament’s ‘engine room’

-The committees are described as the “engine room” of parliament because these are where much of the law-making and oversight work is done.
-The committees report regularly to the house and the house debates committees’ recommendations and takes final decisions.
+The committees are described as the “engine room” of parliament because they are where much of the lawmaking and oversight work is done.
+The committees report regularly to the house, where their recommendations are debated and final decisions taken.

 The different types of committees include:

-- Portfolio committees – there is one for each government department and they are made up of members of the national assembly.
+- Portfolio committees.
+One for each government department, made up of members of the National Assembly.

-- Select committees also oversee the work of the government departments, but are made up of NCOP permanent members and each committee covers more than one national department.
+- Select committees.
+These oversee the work of government departments, but are made up of NCOP permanent members.
+Each committee covers more than one national department.

-- Internal committees, which deal with matters affecting the running of Parliament,
+- Internal committees.
+These deal with matters affecting the running of parliament.

-- Ad hoc committees, which are appointed when a special task must be done, and
+- Ad hoc committees.
+These are appointed when a specific task must be done.

-- Joint committees, which are appointed by both the national assembly and the NCOP.
+- Joint committees.
+These are appointed by both the National Assembly and NCOP.

-Moves are afoot, however, to formalise the matter of attendance.
-In a May 2016 report, the rules committee of the national assembly issued a comprehensive review of the national assembly’s rules that has been under way since 2012.
-One of the stated purposes of the review is to “provide minimum standards for attendance of members in the business or activities of parliament”.
+In a May 2016 report, the National Assembly’s rules committee issued a wide-ranging review of the chamber’s rules, underway since 2012.
+It says one purpose of the review is to “provide minimum standards for attendance of members in the business or activities of parliament”.

-- All political parties must maintain attendance records for their members and these records should be submitted to the speaker for publication;
+- All political parties must keep attendance records for their members and submit them to the speaker for publication.

-- An MP who is absent from three or more consecutive committee meetings of which he or she is a full member, without party approval, may be fined R1,000 for every day absent; and
+- An MP who is a full member of a committee but absent, without party approval, from three or more consecutive meetings may be fined R1,000 for every day absent.

-- The secretary to a committee must every three months submit a report to the speaker on all members who have been absent from three or more consecutive meetings of a committee without approval.
+- The committee secretary must submit a report to the speaker every three months on all members who have been absent from three or more consecutive meetings without approval.

-The Parliamentary Monitoring Group has lobbied parliament for a long time to gain access to plenary and committee attendance records, said Rashaad Alli, their projects and monitor manager.
+The Parliamentary Monitoring Group (PMG), an information service NGO, has for a long time asked parliament for plenary and committee attendance records, according to Rashaad Alli, their projects and monitor manager.

-The parliamentary oversight authority agreed to make this information available on the Parliament website in late 2013, he said.
+The Parliamentary Oversight Authority agreed to make this information available on parliament’s website in late 2013, he said.
 “But this never materialised.
 So we started collating our own information from the beginning of the fifth parliament in June 2014.”

 “Attendance at meetings is part of an MP’s job and should not be taken lightly,” said Alli.